-If you are a business owner or entrepreneur then you know that time is one of the rarest, most valuable asset.
+If you are a business owner or entrepreneur then you know that time is one of the rarest, most valuable assets.
 For many, the idea of sitting down after a long day and picking up a book seems hard to fathom.
 However, owning your own business or start a company requires a special set of knowledge and skills that must be acquired very quickly.
-Reading helps you gain the necessary skills needed by expanding your mind, teaching you about new subjects, and helping you explore new skills that can translate into creating a more successful business.
+Reading helps you gain the necessary skills needed by expanding your mind, teaching you about new subjects, and help you explore new skills that can translate into creating a more successful business.
 With thousands of books out there professing they hold the secret to success, it can be challenging deciding which ones to read.
-Here is our list of the top 5 books ever business owner or entrepreneur should read whether you are new to the game or have been at it for a while.
+Here is our list of the top 5 books every business owner or entrepreneur should read whether you are new to the game or have been at it for a while.

 - Crush It! by Gary Vaynerchuk: “It’s never a bad time to start a business unless you’re starting a mediocre business.”
 Do you have a hobby you wish you could do all day?
 An obsession that keeps you up at night?
 There is no better time than now to take those passions and make a living doing what you love.
-Crush It is the ultimate guide for modern businesses, offers great insight to creating your personal brand by harnessing the power of the internet.
+Crush It is the ultimate guide for modern businesses, offers great insight into creating your personal brand by harnessing the power of the internet.

 - Lean In by Sheryl Sandberg: Sandberg, the chief operating officer of Facebook shares personal stories while using research to shed light on gender differences.
 Offering practical advice to help women achieve their goals, the book challenges us to change the conversation from what women can’t do to what they can do.
-Sandberg’s book offers inspiration for us to work together to create an equal world and what better time to start then at the creation of a business.
+Sandberg’s book offers inspiration for us to work together to create an equal world and what better time to start than at the creation of a business.

 - Made to Stick by Chip and Dan Heath: Made to Stick reveals the anatomy of ideas that “stick” and lays out foolproof methods for making ideas stickier.
 Transforming the way you communicate ideas, Made to Stick shows us the principles of successful ideas at work—and how we can apply these rules to making our own messages “stick.”